Curriculum

 Fine Art II (1 credit, full year) - (Pre-requisite: 9th Art Elective or Fine Art I) This course instills a strong basic vocabulary of techniques, terms, and materials upon which students build their further studies.
 Intermediate drawing skills are stressed with emphasis on eye-hand coordination.
 The curriculum builds towards more conceptual and sophisticated projects that encourage flexible source materials and personal style.
 This course covers a broad spectrum including drawing, painting, 3-dimensional work, fibers, graphic design, printmaking, ceramics, Art History, and an art appreciation section.

 Fine Art III (1 credit, full year) - (Pre-requisite: 2 years of high school art) This program serves as a transition from a structured program to one which immerses the students in the process of making decisions.
 The intent is to develop self-discipline and the ability to structure and evaluate the art processes.
 Students focus on problem-solving in two- and three-dimensional media.
 Emphasis is placed on the importance of the form and content of the student's work as they work towards building a college art portfolio.
 This course covers a broad spectrum including drawing, painting, 3-dimensional work, fibers, graphic design, printmaking, ceramics, Art History, and an art appreciation section.
+Students learn about what it means to be created "Imago Dei" (in the image of God) and how they can notice His hand in creation.

 Honors Fine Art III (1 credit, full year) - This course is for students with exceptional abilities, motivation, and skills who are recommended by the instructor.
 Honors includes art portfolio preparation for college as well as a formal critique in front of a jury of peers and faculty.